-- 9. BACS is the preferred payment method.
+- 9. BACS/FasterPayment is the preferred payment method.
 It is more secure, represents time saving efficiencies and saves postal costs. - 10.
 BACS/FasterPayment can only be approved by senior staff on the authorised signatory list. - 11.
 BACS/FasterPayment are authorised up to £1000 by one signatory. - 12.
-BACS/FasterPayment are authorised up to £1000 by one signatory. - 13.BACS cards, PIN numbers and passwords are known only to the authorised user - 14.
+BACS/FasterPayment over £1000 are authorised by two signatories. - 13.
+BACS cards, PIN numbers and passwords are known only to the authorised user, and are securely stored in the school strong room - 14.
 All cards and card readers are kept in a locked tin in the strong room - 15.
 All bank details are verified with suppliers prior to issuing any payments - 16.
-On receipt notification of change to bank, the change must be independently verified by phone call to the finance department of the relevant supplier.
+On receipt notification of change to supplier/payee bank details, the change must be independently verified by phone call to the finance department of the relevant supplier.
 The telephone number must be independently checked prior to making contact with the finance department.
 The bank details must be verified with an employee that did not initiate the original instruction to guard against fraud.
 This check is to be carried out for all new suppliers and for any payment changes prior to issuing payment.
+Details of the=is checking process are recorded against the supplier on RM Finance, the school's web based finance package. - 17.
+BACS/FasterPayment list is uploaded weekly by the Finance Assistant to the bank.
+The payments list and relevant